sunnyvale-academy/ITS-ICT_Containers/labs/07-Java_containers/README.md

 Memory (Max): 123
 ```

 It’s working as expected.
-Also, it’s worth to see this feature can be disabled via the -XX:-UseContainerSupport option (note that it starts with - after the -XX: prefix):
+Also, it’s worth to see that this feature can be disabled via the -XX:-UseContainerSupport option (note that it starts with - after the -XX: prefix):

 ```
 $ docker run \